 I believe in inspiration, but I don’t believe it’s that important.
 People are inspired all the time — by a book, a movie, a snatch of a song, a sunset, an image, whatever.
 Most of those moments of inspiration never add up to anything beyond a pleasant moment.
 Inspiration has to be noted, then expanded on and shaped and turned into something interesting or important through lots of hard work — developing a learned set of skills, and applying them, and not expecting it to be easy.
 To quote Picasso, “Inspiration does exist, but it must find you working.”
 My much longer essay on this topic, and on the topic of not giving up on your book in the middle, is here.

 As for where I write, I have a little office, just big enough to turn around in.
 One wall is books, the other is my computer, and I keep fan letters and fan art of the characters pinned to the other for encouragement.
 That’s if I’m writing at home.
 Usually I write in coffee shops with friends.
+Since the pandemic, I've made use of this writing hut on occasion, to accommodate friends safely and enjoy the view.

 I took some writing classes in college.
 I majored in English, but a lot of writers don’t.
 Some major in creative writing, psychology, philosophy, or even math.
 There are no school or educational requirements for becoming a writer, though you can always choose to take classes if you want to.
 Mostly what I did that was significant was read a great deal.
 Stephen King in ON WRITING says to read over 70-80 books a year.
 That’s a book about every four days.
 Sounds about right.